 5. Get the required licenses and permits

-This is the part where you get your paperwork done.
+This is the part where you get your paperwork done as a new business owner.
 Here, you decide how you’ll structure your business, whether you want to do it alone or not.
 You should check with your local government to see if you require any license to operate.

 Choose a business entity